 When you’re ready to order any of the Oracle’s Infrastructure and Platform Cloud (Oracle IaaS/PaaS) services, Oracle provides you with a cost estimator to help you figure out your monthly usage and costs before you commit to a subscription model or an amount.

 The cost estimator gives you an estimate for the Pay-As-You-Go and Monthly Flex subscriptions:

-- Go to the Oracle Cloud website.
+- Go to the Cost Estimator page on the Oracle Cloud website.

 - Browse Oracle’s IaaS or PaaS services, and then click Estimate.

 - Select a category of cloud services such as Infrastructure or Data Management from the list on the left side of the page.

 The cost estimator displays a set of packages, which represent the services and resources that are typically required to support the selected service category.
 To see all the packages of the selected service category, scroll to the right.

 - Select one of the packages, as a starting point for your estimate.
 The estimator begins calculating the cost for the selected service and package.

 - In the Configuration Options section, expand each service, use the sliders, or select from the drop-down lists to adjust the values to match your project’s or organization’s needs.

 As soon as you adjust the amount of resources, the cost estimate changes.
 For some services, the Monthly Flex subscription estimate is lower than the Pay-As-You-Go subscription because standard discounts are applied to the base cost of the Monthly Flex subscription.
 You'll also see additional discounts in the Monthly Flex Discount bar when you select larger configurations or select a longer subscription period.
 The amount of the additional discount that’s shown in the Monthly Flex Discount bar is based on the number of instances and other resources that you select.